To date, Plan Managers have had the reasonable and necessary checklists, ensuring that any expenditure:

 What does this mean for Plan Managers and Participants?

-Plan Managers have a responsibility to ensure that a participants spending is in accordance with the plan wording, and stated:
+As a result, Plan Managers have a responsibility to ensure that a participants spending is in accordance with the plan wording, and stated:

 - generally in the plans Core funding showing a clear link to goals